What Is Secure DNS?

 On the other hand, paid or premium DNS services are gaining popularity for their advanced features and reliability, prompting businesses and individuals to weigh the value of the investment.
 With benefits like robust security, faster load times, and guaranteed uptime, premium DNS offers a higher level of performance and protection than standard options.
 For those who prioritize speed, security, and resilience against downtime—especially in high-traffic or mission-critical environments—premium DNS can be a valuable asset.

-Setting Up Secure DNS
+Setting Up a Secure DNS

-Once you’ve selected a Secure DNS provider, setting it up involves updating your device’s or router’s settings to ensure that all DNS queries are encrypted.
-The first step is to locate your current DNS servers and access the network settings on your device.
-This could be in your Wi-Fi settings, network preferences, or advanced network options, depending on your device and operating system.
+- First, locate your current DNS servers and access the network settings on your device.
+This could be in your wi-fi settings, network preferences, or advanced network options, depending on your device and operating system.

-In the settings, replace the current DNS server addresses with those of your preferred public DNS provider, such as Google DNS (8.8.8.8, 8.8.4.4), Cloudflare DNS (1.1.1.1, 1.0.0.1), or another trusted provider.
-Make sure to save your changes to activate the new DNS settings.
-After doing so, restart your Internet connection or device to ensure the new DNS settings take effect.
-Connecting to a trusted DNS provider not only optimizes your browsing speed but also adds an extra layer of security, reducing your vulnerability to potential cyber threats.
+- In the settings, replace the current DNS server addresses with those of your preferred public DNS provider, such as Google DNS (8.8.8.8, 8.8.4.4), Cloudflare DNS (1.1.1.1, 1.0.0.1), or another trusted provider.

-Top 5 Essential DNS Security Practices
+Top 6 Essential DNS Security Practices

 1. Use Secure DNS

-One of the most effective ways to enhance DNS security is by using Secure DNS protocols like DNS over HTTPS (DoH) or DNS over TLS (DoT).
+One of the most effective ways to enhance DNS security is by using secure DNS protocols like DNS over HTTPS (DoH) or DNS over TLS (DoT).
 These protocols encrypt DNS queries, ensuring they cannot be intercepted or tampered with by attackers.

 2. Enable DNS Security Extensions

-DNS Security Extensions (DNSSEC) add an additional layer of security by verifying the authenticity of DNS responses.
+DNS Security Extensions add an additional layer of security by verifying the authenticity of DNS responses.
 In doing so, it ensures that DNS queries have not been altered, protecting against cache poisoning and other types of DNS spoofing attacks.

 3. Regularly Update and Patch DNS Software